Notification rules

 Delivery failures

-Section titled “Delivery failures”When an outbound notifier exhausts its retry budget, the daemon emits
+Section titled “Delivery failures”When an outbound notifier burns through its retry budget, the daemon

-a notify.delivery_failed event.
-So a channel outage doesn’t trigger
+raises a notify.delivery_failed event.
+To keep a dead channel from

-yet more delivery attempts on the same channel, this event is sent
+generating yet more delivery attempts on itself, this one goes only to

 Worked example